joaobcpatricio/CppNotebook/Notebook/TheChernoNotes/Part4.md

 ### Weak Pointer

 When assigning a shared pointer to another, this gets increased.
 But when assigning a shared pointer to a weak pointer, it does not!
 This is great if you do not want to take ownership of the entity.
-It prevents cycling references.
+It prevents circular references.

 Example:
 ```cpp